 Offline audience spill-over

 So among those you target with an offline audience, only some people are the ones you’re trying to reach.
-You will have “spill over” to other groups that you’re not looking for.
-It’s the same with “out of home” ads, you can put them up on the bus stops in an area where the income level is high, but that doesn’t mean a significant share of those walking by, looking at your ads, won’t have that high income.
+You will have “spill over” to other groups that you’re not looking to reach.
+It’s the same with “out of home” ads, you can put them up on the bus stops in an area where the income level is high, but you will never know if the lion share of people walking past them have high incomes.

 The benefit of online audiences